autumn-mck/site-web-gen-java/project-sonar/index.md

 I'll also explain a bit about what data Project Sonar contains:

 #### Foreward DNS (FDNS)
 Contains data from the [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) (DNS), used to get from a [hostname](https://en.wikipedia.org/wiki/Hostname) like "example.com" to an IP address like `93.184.216.34` (A records for an IPv4 address, AAAA record for an IPv6 address, or a CNAME rerecord, which points to another hostname).
 It also stores information like where an email should be sent to and what to do with an email if it is suspected of being spam (See [DKIM](https://www.gov.uk/government/publications/email-security-standards/domainkeys-identified-mail-dkim) for more on that).
-For more on DNS records, [Cloudflare](https://www.cloudflare.com/en-gb/learning/dns/dns-records/) has some good doccumentation.
+For more on DNS records, [Cloudflare](https://www.cloudflare.com/en-gb/learning/dns/dns-records/) has some good documentation.

 #### Reverse DNS (RDNS)
 This dataset contains the results of PTR Lookups, which is essentially the reverse of A records mention above.
 However PTR lookups are not perfectly reliable, and it is generally recommended to use A records to resolve IP addresses to a hostname instead of PTR Lookups.

 #### HTTP GET Responses
-This dayaset contains the results of [HTTP GET requests](https://en.wikipedia.org/wiki/GET_request) against ports commonly used for HTTP (Generally port 80 is used for the majority of HTTP requests).
+This dataset contains the results of [HTTP GET requests](https://en.wikipedia.org/wiki/GET_request) against ports commonly used for HTTP (Generally port 80 is used for the majority of HTTP requests).

 #### HTTPS GET Responses
 Same as above, except against ports commonly used for [HTTPS](https://en.wikipedia.org/wiki/HTTPS).
 (Port 443 is the most commonly used for HTTPS)